-As regards the first, the sovereignty of the Church finds its natural limitation in the sovereignty of the free personality.
+As regards the first, the sovereignty of the Church find its natural limitation in the sovereignty of the free personality.
 Sovereign within her own domain, she has no power over those who live outside of that sphere.
 And wherever, in violation of this principle, transgression of power may occur, the government has to respect the claims on protection of every citizen.
 The Church may not be forced to tolerate as a member one whom she feels obliged to expel from her circle; but on the other hand no citizen of the State must be compelled to remain in a church which his conscience forces him to leave.

-Meantime what the government in this respect demands of the churches, it must practise itself, by allowing to each and every citizen liberty of conscience, as the primordial and inalienable right of all men.
+Meantime what the government in this respect demands

+of the churches, it must practise itself, by allowing to each and every citizen liberty of conscience, as the primordial and inalienable right of all men.

-It has cost an heroic struggle to wrest this greatest of all human liberties from the grasp of despotism, and streams of human blood have been poured out before the object was attained.
-But for this very reason every son of the Reformation tramples upon the honor of the fathers, who does not assidnously and without retrenching, defend this palladium of our liberties.
+It has cost a heroic struggle to wrest this greatest of all human liberties from the grasp of despotism; and streams of human blood have been poured out before the object was attained.
+But for this very reason every son of the Reformation tramples upon the honour of the fathers, who does not assiduously and without retrenching, defend this palladium of our liberties.
 In order that it may be able to rule men, the government must respect this deepest ethical power of our human existence.
 A nation, consisting of citizens whose consciences are bruised, is itself broken in its national strength.

-And even if I am forced to admit that our fathers, in theory, had not the courage of the conclusions which follow from this liberty of conscience, for the liberty of speech and the liberty of worship; even if I am well aware that they made a desperate effort to hinder the spread of literature which they disliked, by censure and refusal of publication;- all this does not set aside the fact that the free expression of thought, by the spoken and printed word, has first achieved its victory in the Calvinistic Netherlands.
-Whosoever was elsewhere straightened could first enjoy the liberty of ideas and the liberty of the press, on Calvinistic ground.
+And even if I am forced to admit that our fathers, in theory, had not the courage of the conclusions which follow from this liberty of conscience, for the liberty of speech, and the liberty of worship; even if I am well aware that they made a desperate effort to hinder the spread of literature which they disliked, by censure and refusal of publication;-all this does not set aside the fact that the free expression of thought, by the spoken and printed word, has first achieved its victory in the Calvinistic Netherlands.
+Whosoever was elsewhere straightened, could first enjoy the liberty of ideas and the liberty of the press, on Calvinistic ground.
 And thus the logical development of what was enshrined in the liberty of conscience, as well as that liberty itself, first blessed the world from the side of Calvinism.

-For it is true that, in Roman lands, spiritual and political despotism have been finally vanquished by the French Revolution, and that in so far we have gratefully to acknowledge that this revolution also began by promoting the cause of liberty.
-But whosoever learns from history that the guillotine, all over France, for years and years could not rest from the execution of those who were of a different mind; whosoever remembers how cruelly and wantonly the Roman Catholic clergy were murdered, because they refused to violate their conscience by an unholy oath; or whosoever, like myself, by a sad experience, knows the spiritual tyranny, which liberalism and conservatism on the European Continent has applied, and is still applying, to those who have chosen different paths, -is forced to appreciate that liberty in Calvinism and liberty in the French Revolution are two different things.
+For it is true that, in Roman lands, spiritual and

+political despotism have been finally vanguished by the French Revolution, and that in so far we have gratefully to acknowledge that this revolution also began by promoting the cause of liberty.
+But whosoever learns from history that the guillotine, all over France, for vears and years could not rest from the execution of those who were of a different mind: whosoever remembers how cruelly and wantonly the Roman Catholic clergy were murdered, because they refused to violate their conscience by an unholy oath; or whosoever, like myself, by a sad experience, knows the spiritual tyranny, which liberalism and conservatism on the European Continent have applied, and are still applying, to those who have chosen different paths,---is forced to admit that liberty in Calvinism and liberty in the French Revolution are two quite different things.

-In the French revolution a liberty of conscience, which emancipates men from God; in Calvinism a liberty of conscience, which enables every man to serve God, according to dictates of his own heart.
+In the French Revolution a civil liberty for every Christian to agree with the unbelieving majority; in Calvinism, a liberty of conscience, which enables every man to serve God, according to his own conviction and the dictates of his own haert.